RaviTambade/TFLdotNET/notes/cs/multithreading.md

 thread1.Start();
 thread2.Start();
 ```
+## Thread Pool and Task
+In .NET, the ThreadPool and Tasks are related but serve different purposes in managing and executing asynchronous operations.

+1. **ThreadPool**:
+   - The ThreadPool is a collection of threads maintained by the .NET runtime.
+It provides a pool of pre-created threads that can be used to execute asynchronous tasks.
+   - When you queue a work item to the ThreadPool, it assigns one of its available threads to execute that work item.
+   - The ThreadPool manages the number of threads based on the current system load and the ThreadPool settings.
+   - Using the ThreadPool is appropriate for executing short-lived, CPU-bound, or I/O-bound tasks that don't need finer-grained control over their execution.

+2. **Task**:
+   - Task is a higher-level abstraction for representing asynchronous operations or units of work in .NET.
+   - Tasks encapsulate both the work to be done and the result of that work, making it easier to work with asynchronous code.
+   - Tasks can be run on ThreadPool threads or on custom threads, depending on how they are created.
+   - Tasks provide more features and flexibility compared to directly using ThreadPool threads, such as support for cancellation, continuation, exception handling, and more.
+   - Task Parallel Library (TPL) in .NET provides APIs for working with tasks, including Task.Run, Task.Factory.StartNew, TaskCompletionSource, etc.

+Relationship:
+- When you use `Task.Run` or `Task.Factory.StartNew` to execute a piece of code asynchronously, the TPL internally uses the ThreadPool to execute that code on one of its threads.
+- Tasks provide a higher-level abstraction over asynchronous operations compared to directly working with ThreadPool threads.
+They offer more features and control, making it easier to write and manage asynchronous code.
+- You can think of Tasks as a more user-friendly interface for asynchronous programming, while the ThreadPool provides the underlying infrastructure for executing asynchronous tasks efficiently.

+## Using Task (TPL)

 However, managing threads manually could be error-prone and lead to complex code, particularly when synchronization is required.
 Thankfully, C# provides the Task Parallel Library (TPL) and the async and await patterns, simplifying multithreading.
 By using these high-level abstractions, you let the .NET runtime handle the intricacies of thread management: